Hrithikxcoder/DIGITAL-LITERACY/task-4-email-etiquette/email-2.md

 I am currently a first-year B.Tech student at VIT Bhopal University, pursuing my studies in engineering.
 I have a strong interest in technology and programming, and I am actively working on developing my technical and problem-solving skills.

-I am eager to gain practical exposure and learn how industry-level projects are handled.

-An internship at your organization would provide me with valuable experience and an opportunity to enhance my knowledge while contributing positively to your team.
+I am eager to gain practical exposure and learn how industry-level projects are handled.An internship at your organization would provide me with valuable experience and an opportunity to enhance my knowledge while contributing positively to your team.

 I am highly motivated, willing to learn, and ready to take on new challenges.